 Evacuation methods will vary depending on the type and usage of the premises you occupy, and can be:

-- Horizontal - evacuation from fire affected areas to a place of reasonable safety with another escape route away from the fire area only in the initial stages;
+- Horizontal - evacuation from fire affected areas to a place of relative safety within another escape route away from the fire area (only in the initial stages of the fire incident)

-- Staff alarm - controlled evacuation by staff (shops, theatres cinemas etc.);
+- Staff alarm – discreet alarm visible to staff only to allow for a controlled evacuation by staff once the evacuation signal is activated (shops, theatres cinemas etc.)

-- Two staged – warning/alert signal allowing investigation time, followed if necessary, by an evacuation signal; and
+- Two staged/Double Knock – warning/alert signal given allowing investigation time by staff, followed by an evacuation signal, if necessary

-Your risk assessment should have considered the most appropriate method of evacuation.
+Your fire strategy and/or risk assessment should have considered the most appropriate method of evacuation.

 Personal Emergency Evacuation Plans (PEEPs) are a must.
 These will typically be produced for people who may need additional help or support during evacuations.
-Under a PEEP, arrangements are put in place to assist others, for example, those that require the use of a wheelchair or those with sight impairment, to safely evacuate.
-Your fire wardens must be suitably trained in the safe evacuation of these people.
+Under a PEEP, arrangements are put in place to assist others, for example, those that require the use of a wheelchair or those with a visual impairment, to safely evacuate.
+Your fire wardens must be suitably trained in the safe evacuation of these people, and the agreed process documented within the PEEP.
 The responsibility for evacuation lies with the person in charge of the building in combination with the employer if different, not the fire and rescue services.
-This means it is their duty to make adequate provision for the safe evacuation of all.
+This means it is your duty to make adequate provision for the safe evacuation of all.

 The key for planning and future improvements is to consider the evacuation drill as an audit.
 There needs to be a method, objectives, records and reviews.
 The evacuation drill is not only a test of the evacuation strategy, but the effectiveness of those with special responsibilities such as the fire wardens.
 On the day of the drill, fingers crossed for clear skies, ensure you have support in observing the evacuation.
 If you have four emergency exits, have people positioned on each, checking for backlogs, overuse, under use etc.